 1. Automate repetitive work with AI

-Organizations using platforms like monday work management add AI Blocks directly into workflows.
+Organizations using platforms like monday work management add AI blocks directly into workflows.
 These ready-made actions let teams categorize data at scale, extract information from documents, and summarize complex topics into actionable insights.
 Automate data entry and scheduling, and you’ll get hours back every week.

 2. Batch similar activities together